TIGFlow-GRPO: Trajectory Forecasting via Interaction-Aware Flow Matching and Reward-Guided Optimization: Introduction

 Recent progress in continuous-time generative modeling provides a useful foundation for this problem.
-Models such as diffusion models and CFM have shown strong performance in high-quality generation~\cite{ho2020denoising,dhariwal2021diffusion,lipman2022flow,esser2024scaling}.
+Models such as diffusion models and CFM demonstrate strong performance in high-quality generation~\cite{ho2020denoising,dhariwal2021diffusion,lipman2022flow,esser2024scaling}.
 In particular, CFM learns continuous normalizing flows through vector field regression, which yields stable training without simulation and supports efficient inference with few steps~\cite{lipman2022flow,liu2022flow}.
-Even so, applying CFM directly to trajectory forecasting does not resolve behavioral alignment, because the learning objective remains data-driven ~\cite{fu2025moflow}.
-In parallel, RL has become an effective tool for aligning generative models with complex, non-differentiable preferences ~\cite{stiennon2020learning,ouyang2022training,fan2023reinforcement}.
-Among recent methods, Group Relative Policy Optimization (GRPO) is especially attractive because it estimates relative advantages within a group of generated samples and therefore does not require a separate value network ~\cite{shao2024deepseekmath}.
-This design reduces memory overhead and simplifies policy updates, which makes GRPO well suited to generative modeling settings.
+These properties make CFM an attractive backbone for multimodal trajectory forecasting.
+However, this advantage should be understood as a modeling foundation rather than a complete solution, because the objective of CFM remains data-driven and does not inherently resolve behavioral alignment~\cite{fu2025moflow}.
+In parallel, RL has emerged as an effective tool for aligning generative models with complex, non-differentiable preferences~\cite{stiennon2020learning,ouyang2022training,fan2023reinforcement}.
+Among recent methods, GRPO is especially attractive because it estimates relative advantages within a group of generated samples and therefore does not require a separate value network~\cite{shao2024deepseekmath}.
+This design reduces memory overhead and simplifies policy updates, making GRPO well suited for generative modeling settings.

-Bridging distribution fitting and behavioral alignment requires a framework that can optimize continuous generation under non-differentiable rules.
-Combining CFM with GRPO provides a practical route toward this goal.
-Standard CFM relies on deterministic rollout through an ordinary differential equation (ODE), which limits the trajectory exploration required by RL~\cite{lipman2022flow,liu2022flow}.
-To address this issue, we recast deterministic flow rollout during post-training as a stochastic differential equation (SDE) process, thereby injecting controlled stochasticity into generation~\cite{song2020score,albergo2025stochastic,domingo2024adjoint,liu2025flow}.
-This reformulation creates an explorable policy space in which trajectories can be optimized with reward signals derived from the environment.
-On this basis, we use a stochastic flow policy as the optimization mechanism for behavior-aware alignment.
+These observations motivate a straightforward strategy: utilizing CFM as the generative backbone and employing GRPO-style post-training to align the outputs with trajectory-specific behavioral constraints.
+A practical challenge is that standard CFM relies on deterministic rollout through an ODE, which limits the exploration of samples required by RL~\cite{lipman2022flow,liu2022flow}.
+Following recent methods of stochastic flow post-training~\cite{song2020score,albergo2025stochastic,domingo2024adjoint,liu2025flow}, we adopt a stochastic rollout during post-training so that reward-guided optimization can be conducted over generated trajectories.
+In this work, we integrate this stochastic rollout to effectively adapt Flow-GRPO for trajectory forecasting.
+This adaptation allows us to focus on instantiating the framework with interaction-aware conditioning and a task-specific reward that reflects social behavior and scene feasibility.